...

 • Commuting expenses from home to the terminal

-• Regular clothing (jeans, T-shirts), even if worn while driving
+• Regular clothing (jeans, T-shirts), even if wo

 Practical Recommendations for 2025